Herons are a family of migratory birds found in many regions, including Virginia.

 This long-legged, white, and blue bird is considered a bold hunter and can be seen in many of Virginia’s swamps, marshes, ponds, and estuaries.

-Little Blue Herons are approximately 24 inches long with light gray or blue-gray plumage on their upper body and head.
+Little Blue Herons are approximately 24 inches long and have light gray or blue-gray plumage on their upper bodies and heads.

 They have white underbellies with yellowish legs that add to the bird’s distinct coloration.